Sutapa Basu

 Sutapa Basu is an Indian author, educationist, poet, translator and a writing coach.
-She is a best-selling, award-winning author most known for her works Dangle, Padmavati and Genghis Khan, The Curse of Nader Shah and The Birth Of My Nation.
+She is most known for her works Dangle, Padmavati and Genghis Khan, The Curse of Nader Shah and The Birth Of My Nation.

-Sutapa has been the Director, Publishing at Encyclopedia Britannica Ltd, South Asia and Eupheus Learning Solutions.
+Sutapa has been the Director, Publishing at Encyclopædia Britannica Ltd, South Asia and Eupheus Learning Solutions.

 Early life and education

 Basu was born in Bankura, West Bengal.
 Her father, Lt Col Subrata Bose, was an officer in the army and her mother, Susmita Bose, was a homemaker.
 She graduated from Convent of Jesus and Mary at Ambala.
 She completed graduation with Honours in English Literature from Visvabharati University, Santiniketan and Post Graduation in English Literature from HN Bahuguna University, Uttarakhand.
 She also holds a teaching degree from Maharaja Sayaji Rao University, Vadodara.

 She lives in Delhi with her husband, Col. Satchit Kumar Basu, an ex-Army officer and family.

 Career

 As a publishing professional

 Her professional life of 47 years includes work as an educational faculty and creative writing trainer.
 As a publishing professional that spans a 25 year career with Oxford University Press (India), Encyclopædia Britannica (South Asia), Eupheus Learning Solutions and Readomania,'she has designed and supervised publishing of more than 400 titles.